 The Mazda RX-8

 Remember the Mazda RX-8?
-It was really the last hurrah from Mazda, a bit of a swan song if you will.
+(Read a road test here if not) It was really the last hurrah from Mazda, a bit of a swan song if you will.
 Of course, with rumours of a successor in the mix, it’s time to take a look back at what made the RX-8 so good, and what eventually condemned it.
-It was built to celebrate Mazda’s venerated Wankel motors and it immediately garnered high praise from various motoring journalists and critics. swap.
+It was built to celebrate Mazda’s venerated Wankel motors and it immediately garnered high praise from various motoring journalists and critics.

 Of course, the RX-8 is also a very quirky sportscar.
 It has an oddly jovial front fascia soft and circular lines that dull the sporty edge.
 It’s also oddly obsessed with the shape of its own powerplant: a Reuleaux triangle.
 You can find this emblem littered all over the vehicle.